ThayOlive/projetoEAD/README.md

 conta com sistema de autenticação e foi usado a página de administração do próprio Django para cadastro de cursos, inserção de videos e materias, e cadastro de usuários alunos.

-This project was developed with the objective of facilitating the availability of courses for a company, through of unlisted Youtube video links, which are only acessible if the channel owner shares the link.
+(English: This project was developed with the objective of facilitating the availability of courses for a company, through of unlisted Youtube video links, which are only acessible if the channel owner shares the link.
 In the future, I intent include a Youtube API to insert private videos.
-The project has a responsive and friendly interface, also include an authentication system and was used the page of administration of Django for course registration, video and material insertion, and student user management.
+The project has a responsive and friendly interface, also include an authentication system and was used the page of administration of Django for course registration, video and material insertion, and student user management.)

 Tecnologias utilizadas: Python, Django Framework, Banco de Dados PostgreSQL, Bootstrap, HTML e CSS.
-Tools used: Python, Django Framework, Banco de Dados PostgreSQL, Bootstrap, HTML e CSS.
+(Tools used: Python, Django Framework, Banco de Dados PostgreSQL, Bootstrap, HTML e CSS. )

 Fique a vontade para usar e dar sugestões de melhorias!
-Feel free to use it and to give suggest for improvements!
+(Feel free to use it and to give suggest for improvements!)

  1º PASSO (1st STEP)
  Clone o repositório com:
  git clone <url do respositorio>
- Clone the repository with:
+ (Clone the repository with:
- git clone <repository url>
+ git clone <repository url> )

  No console, rode:
- In the console, run:
+ (In the console, run:)

  2º PASSO (2nd STEP)
  'python -m virtualenv venv'